vmware-archive/purser/ui/README.md

 # Purser UI

+Purser UI is designed to provide a visual representation to a host of features provided by Purser such as **cluster hierarchy**, **Pod and Service interactions** and **capacity allocations** for CPU, memory, disk space and other resources.

-Purser UI has been generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
+ It has been generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.

 ## Installing Dependencies